Useful Welsh phrases you can learn at home

 Next time you visit your favourite bar of cafe here, try greeting the owner or the person behind the bar in Welsh.
 It can be great fun having a go, and Welsh speakers are more than happy to help if you get stuck.

-So let's have a look at some useful words and phrases you can practice while at home in Lockdown.
+So let's have a look at some useful words and phrases you can practice while at home.

 GENERAL GREETINGS AND PHRASES